What is your teaching technique?

 I start teaching girls at age 6 and boys at age 8.
 Some children are ready for piano lessons earlier, some a bit later.
 Other teachers start with children as young as age 4, but I do not.
 A child must be ready for the physical aspects of learning the piano: sitting quietly, looking at and interpreting symbols on paper, and moving just their fingers and arms.
 These skills build up over time, of course.

 What are the costs?

-Lessons beginning in the 2018-19 school year will be at $45 per hour ($33.50 for 45-minute lessons and $22.50 for 30-minutes lessons).
+Lessons beginning in the 2020-21 school year cost $33 for 40-minute lessons and $50 for 60-minutes lessons).
 Tuition for the year is based on 36 lessons (approx. 30 lessons during the school year [September through May] and 6 in the summer months of June, July and August).
 Tuition payments will be billed monthly.
-Students will have 30 minute lessons in their first year of study; after that, lessons might increase to 45 minutes.

 What are the responsibilities of the parents?